Minors in Duke Programs

 • If the minor will be a volunteer or unpaid intern, the Program Director should consult the Volunteer and Unpaid Intern Policy Guidelines.

 • If the minor will be in the Health System, the Program Director should consider whether there are any additional Health System policies for visitors or minors that might apply.
+Minors are not permitted in clinical spaces.

 • If Duke facilities or Duke services will be need, the Program Director should complete a Facilities Use Agreement or Conference Services Agreement with Duke Event Services.